U.S. Route 177: Kansas

 US-177 then enters Sumner County, Kansas near Hunnewell.
-Only 4 mi (6.4 km) north of the state line, US-177 ends at US-81 in downtown South Haven, Kansas.
-The terminus is less than a mile from the western terminus of US-166 (also on US-81) north of town.
+Only 4 mi (6.4 km) north of the state line, US 177 ends at US 81 in downtown South Haven, Kansas.
+The terminus is less than a mile from the western terminus of US 166 (also on US 81) north of town.

 History

-Originally, the highway functioned as a shortcut for Wichita to Oklahoma City traffic traveling between US-81 at South Haven, KS and US-77 at Three Sands Jct, Oklahoma (where US-77 and State Highway 156 intersect outside Marland, Oklahoma today).
+Originally, the highway functioned as a shortcut for Wichita to Oklahoma City traffic traveling between US 81 at South Haven, Kansas and US 77 at Three Sands, Oklahoma (where US 77 and State Highway 156 intersect outside Marland, Oklahoma today).

-During the 1960s, the highway was extended south to Madill, Oklahoma, replacing the entire length of State Highway 40 from Ponca City, Oklahoma to then-US-66 (near Wellston, Oklahoma) and the portion of State Highway 18 between Shawnee, Oklahoma and Madill, Oklahoma (the segment between US-66 and Shawnee was constructed at this time).
+During the 1960s, the highway was extended south to Madill, Oklahoma, replacing the entire length of State Highway 40 from Ponca City, Oklahoma to then-US 66 (near Wellston, Oklahoma) and the portion of State Highway 18 between Shawnee, Oklahoma and Madill, Oklahoma (the segment between US 66 and Shawnee was constructed at this time).
 Vestiages of these highways remain in spur routes State Highway 40A, located entirely in Carney, Oklahoma and State Highway 18A, located south of Sulphur, Oklahoma.

-During this extension, the alignments of US-77 and US-177 were altered in North Central Oklahoma as follows:
+During this extension, the alignments of US 77 and US 177 were altered in North Central Oklahoma as follows:

-US-77 was relocated to run north from Three Sands Jct to Tonkawa, Oklahoma on the former route of US-177, then east on US-60 to Ponca City, Oklahoma.
-This also involved a new US-60 alignment between Tonkawa, Oklahoma and Ponca City, Oklahoma, where US-60, US-77, and US-177 all overlap on the same highway (which results in northbound US-77, eastbound US-60, and southbound US-177 traffic running in the same compass direction: east).
+US 77 was relocated to run north from Three Sands Jct to Tonkawa, Oklahoma on the former route of US 177, then east on US 60 to Ponca City, Oklahoma.
+This also involved a new US 60 alignment between Tonkawa, Oklahoma and Ponca City, Oklahoma, where US 60, US 77, and US 177 all overlap on the same highway (which results in northbound US 77, eastbound US 60, and southbound US 177 traffic running in the same compass direction: east).